sahilkgpian/btp_ecommerce/README.md

 This function handles the creation of new products.It extracts product information such as title, price, description, and image from the request body.It creates a new product instance using the Product model with the extracted information.It saves the newly created product to the database.If successful, it redirects the user to the admin products page; otherwise, it logs any errors.

 ![btp10](https://github.com/sahilkgpian/btp_ecommerce/assets/137074146/d602116b-176c-4bb2-977d-c9029c9f6b51)

+It retrieves the product ID, updated title, price, description, and image from the request body.It finds the product by ID and updates and saves in database.

 ![btp11](https://github.com/sahilkgpian/btp_ecommerce/assets/137074146/49bd5e66-e2e1-48b7-9a4d-935504ebc86a)

 ![btp12](https://github.com/sahilkgpian/btp_ecommerce/assets/137074146/5c15cdde-991d-4500-981e-cc15ca74fc00)